 The Wellesley Police Department highly recommends choosing all the options initially, until you decide what level you would like to receive.
 Better to have all the information initially, than to miss something happening in your neighborhood.
 Changing your subscription preference is easy.
 Each email you receive has a link included in the message bringing you directly to YOUR subscription page, allowing you to make any changes.

-If you have trouble creating an account, and would like the Wellesley Police Department to create an account for you, please email Sergeant Scott Whittemore at [email protected].
-Sgt.
+If you have trouble creating an account, and would like the Wellesley Police Department to create an account for you, please email Lieutenant Scott Whittemore at [email protected].
+Lt.
 Whittemore will request information from you and then sign you up.
 Note: this option might take some time, but allows less web-savvy citizens the same service.

 The Wellesley Police Department remains committed to timely notification to citizens of events that happen in town.
 By signing up for this service, you can keep abreast of incidents as they occur, even if you aren't in Wellesley.
 Notifications come directly from the Wellesley Police Department, and it keeps citizens "in the loop."